rhernaus/borg/README.md

 Borg is an autonomous self-improving AI agent implemented in Rust.
 It's designed to iteratively generate, modify, and evaluate its own code to improve efficiency, ensure survival, and scale over time.

+## Project Status

+**Current Version**: 0.1.1

+The project is fully implemented with all core components working together.
+The agent can now run and is ready for defining optimization goals.
+Major security and production features have been implemented, including:

+- ✅ Proper error handling throughout the codebase
+- ✅ Secure authentication with bcrypt password hashing and ED25519 signatures
+- ✅ Resource monitoring with proper limits and checks
+- ✅ Comprehensive logging of all operations
+- ✅ Robust Git integration with proper merge handling
+- ✅ Code complexity analysis with fallback mechanisms
+- ✅ Error handling metric evaluation

 ## Core Components

 - **Code Generation & Modification Engine**: AI-powered module that writes new Rust code or refactors existing code